amunoz247/cs480_AMunoz/README.md

 ## PA1: Spinning Cube
 This is a cube that rotates in place on the screen.
 To run this project ```cd PA1``` then follow the instructions in the README.md.

+## PA2: Interaction
+This is a cube that rotates and orbits on the screen and reacts to certain keyboard interaction from the user.
+To run this project ```cd PA2``` then follow the instructions in the README.md.

+## PA3: Moons
+This contains two cubes, one of which rotates and orbits around the screen while the other orbits it.
+To run this project ```cd PA3``` then follow the instructions in the README.md.